 Unfortunately, when these organisations attempt to create new products, or rapidly innovate upon existing ones, they quickly and consistently find that these tactics slow everything down – to the point that they are not able to compete.
 Especially against start-ups, or smaller organisations with less complexity.

-To address this problem, our Business Agility Framework has purposely been designed as a high-level (low complexity) framework that combines enabling roles, principles and value streams to balance an organisation’s need to deliver new products and faster innovation with the implicit expectations of efficiency and reliability.
+To address this problem, businessagility.works® has purposely been designed as a high-level (low complexity) framework that combines enabling roles, rules and value streams to balance an organisation’s need to deliver new products and faster innovation with the implicit expectations of efficiency and reliability.

 The Triple Infinity Diagram

 The agile value streams are visualised as two overlapping infinity diagrams.
-This represents the two amplifying relationships in an organisation.
-Agile Teams enable their Customers, and Business Leaders enable Agile Teams.
+This represents the two amplifying relationships in an organisation:

-When each pair of stakeholders in an agile relationship work together; agility increases, and their shared vision and goals will be enabled.
-If one, or both do not work together agility decreases, and the shared vision and goals will not be enabled.
+When each pair of stakeholders in an agile relationship work together; agility increases, and their Shared Vision and Goal will be enabled.
+If one, or both do not work together agility decreases, and the Shared Vision and Goal will not be enabled.

-More information on each value stream can be found by clicking the appropriately coloured Principle button on the main framework page.
+More information on each Value Stream can be found by clicking the appropriately coloured Rule button on the main framework page.

 How is Business Agility different from Agile Software Development?